GoogleCloudPlatform/python-docs-samples/dataflow/gemma-flex-template/README.md

 ## Send a prompt to the model and check the response

 In the Google Cloud console, navigate to the Pub/Sub topics page, and then select your input topic.
 On the **Messages** tab, click **Publish Message**.
-Add a message into the pipeline for the Dataflow job to pick up and pass through the model.
+Add a message for the Dataflow job to pick up and pass through the model.
 The Dataflow job outputs the response to the Pub/Sub sink topic.
 To check the response from the model, you can manually pull messages from the destination topic.
 For more information, see [Publish messages](https://cloud.google.com/pubsub/docs/publisher#publish-messages) in the Google Cloud documentation.

 ## Clean up resources